I remember the first toy we bought my daughter that she actually liked.

 Places to Shop

 These are some of our favorite places, because they offer toys for the full range of play activities.
-Another good resource for ideas is the Parents Choice awards website, which lists the best of new toys, books, and digital media.

 - Toad Hall Toys (also watch for their sidewalk sale each September)